An Act establishing Medicare for all in Massachusetts (H.1194)

-Resolutions Relative to the Prohibition of Nuclear Weapons (HD.3527)
+Resolutions Relative to the Prohibition of Nuclear Weapons (H.3240)

 The bill calls on our federal leaders to embrace the Treaty on the Prohibition of Nuclear Weapons and make nuclear disarmament the centerpiece of our national security policy.
 This bill also calls upon our federal leaders and our nation to spearhead a global effort to prevent nuclear war by renouncing the option of using nuclear weapons first, and calls on the clerk to relay this information to federal leaders.

-Resolve creating a citizens commission concerning the commonwealth of Massachusetts being in alignment with the UN treaty on the prohibition of nuclear weapons (HD.3477)
+Resolve creating a citizens commission concerning the commonwealth of Massachusetts being in alignment with the UN treaty on the prohibition of nuclear weapons (H.3239)

 This resolution would create a non-partisan Citizens Commission to advance the intention of the commonwealth of Massachusetts to be in alignment with the 2017 UN Treaty on the Prohibition of Nuclear Weapons.

-Resolve providing for the creation of a special commission relative to the seal and motto of the Commonwealth (HD.2968)
+Resolve providing for the creation of a special commission relative to the seal and motto of the Commonwealth (H.2776)